cosmos72/schemesh/doc/shell/redirect.md

 ### Access redirected ports from a Scheme job

-As described in the main [README.md](../../README.md), Scheme jobs are wrappers around arbitrary Scheme code and are treated as jobs: their file descriptors can be redirected with the usual shell syntax, they can be stopped and resumed, they can be used in a pipeline, etc.
+As described in the main [README.md](../../README.md#scheme-jobs), Scheme jobs are wrappers around arbitrary Scheme code and are treated as jobs:<br/>
+their file descriptors can be redirected with the usual shell syntax, they can be stopped and resumed, they can be used in a pipeline, etc.

-The syntax for creating a Scheme jobs is trivial: just prefix `$` to any parenthesized Scheme expression or declaration.
+The syntax for creating a Scheme jobs is trivial: just prefix `$` to any parenthesized Scheme expression or declaration.<br/>
 Examples:
 ```lisp
 $(display "hello\n") > greet.txt